MarcosX/A-Microservice-Maturity-Model/README.md

 Feel free to **contribute** with comments and suggestions on what you feel is important, this stuff is not battle-proven yet but we want to have the best information we possibly can.
 If you feel like the order of stages is wrong, a topic should be expanded or something new should be included, just let me know! **Every feedback counts** :\)

+## How to use

+Each aspect has a dedicated file where you can find a brief description of each stage for that aspect.
+Try to evaluate where your project fits, starting at the lowest level.
+If you find something is missing, you just found your next area of improvement!

+After the brief description there is a list of resources that may be helpful for you.
+Make sure you check them out and feel free to add your own references if you see something is missing there.